HallenWeaver/go-rest-api-example/README.md

 * Added a mongo-express endpoint to visualize the database, eliminating the need for solutions such as Compass if one desires so.

 ### Version 0.3.0
-* Implemented a simple version of the Controller/Service/Repository pattern, in order to comply with _Separation of Concerns_;
+* Implemented a simple version of the Controller/Service/Repository pattern, in order to comply with _Separation of Concerns_.

 ### Version 0.2.0
-* Switched in-memory array for temporary SQLite solution;
+* Switched in-memory array for temporary SQLite solution.

 ### Version 0.1.1
-* Added POST, PUT and DELETE verbs to character creation API;
+* Added POST, PUT and DELETE verbs to character creation API.
-* Updated character model to reflect future addition of login verification;
+* Updated character model to reflect future addition of login verification.

 ### Version 0.1.0
-* First version of the API;
+* First version of the API.
-* Requests work with an in-memory array serving as the database;
+* Requests work with an in-memory array serving as the database.

 ## Future Plans

 * Create integration with a remote MongoDB database;
 * Deploy API;
 * Add rate limiting capabilities;
-* Implement proper interfaces on code;
 * Expand character model capabilities (e.g. add links to images)
 * Create CI/CD flow and add secret environment variables in production environment
+* Fully flesh out admin role